No matter whether you’re pregnant (at any stage), or post baby, there’s never a better time to make simple lifestyle changes to get healthier.

 3. Get More Sleep

 Seriously – disconnect sometimes.
-In fact, if you can make it a habit to disconnect regularly, do it.
+If you can make it a habit to disconnect regularly, do it.
 The online world never sleeps and the busy-ness of it gets into our brains making it difficult to concentrate or relax.
-At least that’s how I feel about it.

 6. Take Your Vitamins